kelseymh/G4CMP/README.md

 each of these processes has analogous environment variables, `$G4CMP\_LUKE\_SAMPLE` and `$G4CMP\_DOWN\_SAMPLE`, respectively, defined with rates (R) as above.

+For simulations which generate primary phonons and charge carriers from Geant4 energy deposition (using `G4CMPEnergyPartition`), the above environment variables may be replaced with a sampling "energy scale," `$G4CMP\_SAMPLE\_ENERGY`.
+This parameter is applied to each energy deposit, and to ionization or NIEL energy separately.
+If the energy deposit is below the scale, then no biasing will be done (the scale factors will all be set to 1.).
+Above the energy scale setting, the scale factors will be set according to E_scale_/E_deposit_.
+Presently, the Luke-emission biasing will be set to the primary charge bias; what should be done is to use voltage and geometry information to estimate the maximum energy emitted in Luke phonons and use that instead.

 For phonon propagation, a set of lookup tables to convert wavevector (phase velocity) direction to group velocity are provided in the lattice